mbleichner/koti/README.md

     gets modified, it can happen that a previously predicted action is no longer correct and some unexpected actions have to be taken.
 In this case koti asks for explicit confirmation before continuing.
 (The most common example is koti predicting to create a new file during planning, but during execution that file has already been created by some pacman package.
-So koti would have to modify an existing file instead of creating a new one - and this will trigger an additional confirmation.)
+So koti would have to modify an existing file instead of creating a new one - which will trigger an additional confirmation.)
   - After everything has been installed, all managers will run their cleanup routine to remove items from the system that should no longer be present.

 ## Controlling the order of execution

-There are two mechanisms to control the **order of installation**:
+There are two mechanisms to control the order of installation:

 - **Within sections**: in each section, all items will be installed in the order they are listed (items of the same type are allowed to be installed in a single step for performance reasons).